-1. Students have the option of taking 21 ECTS-credits' worth of electives.
+- 1. Students have the option of taking 30 ECTS-credits' worth of electives.
 These offer students the opportunity to customize their studies to suit their own personal interests.
-The electives could focus on in-depth familiarization with, or broadening out of one of the fields of knowledge in the fixed Bachelor's program.

-2. Students take electives in the second and third years of the program.
-They can choose from the electives offered by the School, or from courses or minors offered by other schools of Tilburg University or other universities in the Netherlands or abroad.

-3. The School offers the following courses:
+The electives could focus on in-depth familiarization with, or broadening out of one of the fields of knowledge in the fixed Bachelor's program. - 2.
+Students take electives in the second semester of the third year of the program.
+They can choose from the electives offered by the School, or from courses or minors offered by other schools of Tilburg University or other universities in the Netherlands or abroad. - 3.
+The School offers the following minor/electives in Utrecht:

-SEMESTER 1 SEMESTER 2

-2022 - 2023 Fundamental Theology: Ecumenics and Theology of the Religions 6 EC U10114-B-6 Moral Theology: Christian Ethics in a Secularized Society U10118-B-6 6 EC

-Canon Law (Advanced) U10119-B-3 3 EC

-SEMESTER 1 SEMESTER 2

-2023 - 2024 Dogmatics: Nature, Sin and Grace 6 EC Philosophy: Nature and Culture U10113-B-9 9 EC

-U10112-B-6

-Electives/minor in Tilburg

-In addition, the School offers the Dutch course Beroepsseminar (Professional Seminar course, 6 ECTS-credits).
-Students who intend to enrol in the Master's program in Theology or the First-degree Religion and Philosophy Teacher Training Master's program must pass this course.
+Minor Theologie en Filosofie (30 EC)

-4. Students who wish to take elective courses that are not offered by the School require the permission of the Examining Board.
-Such courses may consist of at most 12 ECTS-credits' worth of propaedeutic courses offered by other Schools of Tilburg University, and/or by other universities in the Netherlands or abroad; this is at the discretion of the

-Examining Board.
-In addition, the electives chosen must comply with the applicable criteria on size, level, and cohesion.

-5. Students who have chosen to study for a canonical baccalaureate in Sacred Theology will have to choose a combination of courses as described in the 'Curriculum for the obtaining of canonical degrees in Sacred Theology' as electives.
+- Filosofie: Religious Humanism in the Digital Age (9EC, U10072-B-9) - Dogmatiek: Natuur, zonde en genade (6 EC, U10069-B-6) - Moraaltheologie: Christelijke ethiek in post-christelijke cultuur (6 EC, U10077-B-6) - Fundamentele Theologie: Oecumenica en Theologie van de religies (6 EC, U10073-B-6) - Canoniek recht: Verdieping (3 EC, U10078-B-3) - Bijbels Hebreeuws 3 (3 EC, U10076-B-3) - Grieks 3 (3EC, U10074-B-3) - Latijn 3 (3 EC, U20048-B-3) - Beroepsseminar (6 EC, U11010-B-6) - Capita selecta uit de oudchristelijke literatuur (6 EC, U11015-B-6) - 4.
+Students who wish to take elective courses that are not offered by the School require the permission of the Examining Board.
+Such courses may consist of at most 12 ECTS-credits' worth of propaedeutic courses offered by other Schools of Tilburg University, and/or by other universities in the Netherlands or abroad; this is at the discretion of the Examining Board.
+In addition, the electives chosen must comply with the applicable criteria on size, level, and cohesion. - 5.
+Students who have chosen to study for a canonical baccalaureate in Sacred Theology will have to choose a combination of courses as described in the 'Curriculum for the obtaining of canonical degrees in Sacred Theology' as electives.